NVIDIA-Omniverse/usd-plugin-samples/README.md

 - `schema_file`: The path to the `schema.usda` file defining the schema classes.
 This must be specified relative to `${root}`.
 - `library_prefix`: The library prefix that is set in the `schema.usda` file (necessary for generating the python wrapper code, only necessary for codeful schemas)
-- `is_codeless`: Whether or not the schema is codeless (by default, the schema is codeful, so this is only necessary if you have a codeless schema)
+- `is_codeless`: Whether or not the schema is codeless (by default, the schema is codeful, so this is only necessary if you have a codeless schema).
+If the schema is codeless, specifying `usd_lib_dependencies` is not required.
 - `usd_lib_dependencies`: Defined above; the base names of the USD libraries the schema requires as dependencies

 Note that the `library_prefix` option here is different from the `usd_lib_prefix` option defined above.
 While the latter defines the prefix on the base USD library name (if you are working with a distribution that has a prefix), the former refers to the value of the `libraryPrefix` field of your `schema.usda` file.
 You must ensure that the value of `library_prefix` in the `repo.toml` file matches the value of `libraryPrefix` in your `schema.usda` file.